Find out more about Child Safety at C&K

 C&K Parkhurst Childcare Centre

 C&K childcare centres offer quality education and care programs where we focus on a unique infant and toddler approach, as well as delivering the approved kindergarten program for 4 year olds.
-Best of all, we provide flexible options where you can choose the hours of care to suit your family.

 What year should my child attend kindergarten?